alexmaghanoy/Programmming-Assignment-4/README.md

 ## PART 2 - VISUALIZATION OF DATA

 **OBJECTIVE:**
-- Create visualizations using MatplotLib and Seaborn to show how the different features in the dataset contribute to student's average grades.
+- Create visualizations using MatplotLib and Seaborn to show how the different features in the dataset contribute to students' average grades.

 **TASK:**